henriquegogo/kamby/README.md

     }

 For source code or blocks, each line is considered an expression.
-To execute a block, just call it as first item of an expression.
+To execute a block, just call it as first item of an expression with any arguments.
 The arguments are be appended to the internal block variables stack.
+If there's no argument, use an empty expression "()" as argument.

     def sum { $0 + $1 }
-    sum 2 3
+    print(sum 2 3)

     /* or */

     sum := { first + second }
-    sum(first: 2, second: 3)
+    print(sum(first: 2, second: 3))

 Context
 -------
-Lists can be sent as a context appended to global variables context.
+Lists can be send as a context appended to global variables context.

     name := 'Global name'  // Declare a new variable in current stack

     person = [
       name: 'Local name'
       age: 20
     ]

-    name                        // Return 'Global name'
+    print(name)            // Return 'Global name'

-    person.name                 // "person" is set as context
+    print(person.name)     // "person" is set as context
                            // "name" returns list's "name" item

     person.{               // Context blocks uses list as context name = 'New name'    // Block of code that change "person" values age = 30
     }
-    person.name                 // Return 'New name'
+    print(person.name)     // Return 'New name'

 Conditions
 ----------
-Statements are represented by pairs of condition block and execution block.
+Statements are represented by pairs of condition and execution blocks.
 The last block is the else block.

     // Simple condition.
 Block executed